diagrams/diagrams-doc/doc/cmdline.rst

 The final result is the final result of `d` and to produce a result we apply one argument and recurse to `d`'s `ToResult` instance.

-Now that we have `ToResult` to work with we can write the type for the instance of `Mainable` that we want.
+Now that we have `ToResult` to work with, we can write the type for the instance of `Mainable` that we want:

 .. class:: lhs